 HOw TO MAKE APPOINTMENTS

-I am providing detailed instructions on making appointments and navigating payments, so you don't have to wait to hear back from me about those things.
-When we talk, we can talk about what you want to work on.
+I am providing these detailed instructions on making appointments and navigating payments, so you don't have to wait to hear back from me about those things.
+When we talk, we can talk about what you want to work on, not waste time on logistics.

 make an in person appointment